Sieep-Coding/sieep-coding.github.io/src/pages/posts/integrating-myself-with-wikipedia.md

 Most personal websites are boring.

-There isn't anything wrong with that but I wanted something closer to a personal archive, something closer to how I've learned information over the years.
-Something that represented all the random things I write about.
+There isn't anything wrong with that but I wanted something closer to a personal archive, something that represented all the random things I write about.

 Over the last few months, the site had grown into a weird combination of: